Hapbee review & VIP discount

 FOCUS MODE Testing

-I’m a night owl and definitely not a morning person.
+I’m a night owl and not a morning person.
 I need coffee to wake up.
 A normal morning for me feels like the mists have descended inside my head.
 Hapbee does seem to clear the mist and help me focus on work eg right NOW as I write this!
 I would describe the Hapbee effect as more like the sun starting to break through on a misty Autumn/Fall morning rather than being miraculously transported to mid-day in the middle of summer.
 I would say Hapbee makes no difference to the quality of work I churn out but rather seems to help me produce more quantity by focusing better.

 HAPPY MODE Testing